viam-modules/lorawan/README.md

 ## Requirements

 Hardware Required:
-- Raspberry Pi (any model with GPIO pins)
+- Compute board
-- SX1302 Gateway HAT/concentrator board
+- SX1302 Gateway
 - US915 LoRaWAN sensors

 See [Hardware Tested Section](https://github.com/viam-modules/lorawan?tab=readme-ov-file#hardware-tested) for hardware we have used this module with successfully.